kubaceg/bookstore/Readme.md

 # Bookstore

-Example project (playground) which allows me to test some new techniques.
+Simple bookstore service written in GO.
+It's playground project which allows me to test some new techniques.